Securing Sliding Glass Doors: It’s Easier Than You Think

 Many building codes require sliding glass door locks to be operable from the inside without keys, so be sure you know what your municipality requires before having a lock installed.
-In doors with vinyl frames, you should also ensure the fastener and the bolt mechanism pass through the wood or metal framing portions of the door to provide adequate security.
+For doors with vinyl frames, you should also ensure the fastener and the bolt mechanism pass through the wood or metal framing portions of the door to provide adequate security.
 Many property owners decide to replace the door’s original locks in addition to adding an auxiliary sliding glass door lock for maximum protection.
 Because of the unique way sliding doors function, the best way to make sure the lock works as it’s intended is to have it professionally installed.
 It’s also a good idea to consult with an experienced locksmith about the best type of locks for your specific style of sliding glass doors.

 Safety bars extend from the back edge of the slider to the far edge of the frame.
 The aim is to prevent the door from sliding even a little bit, so the would-be intruder is prevented from reaching in and accessing the locking mechanism or opening the door completely to gain entry.
 Even an inch or two of allowance can enable the door to be pried up from its frame, so make sure the safety bar you select is designed to fit the frame snugly.
 Most safety bars operate from latching mechanisms that are easy to operate from the inside.
 Some bars may use keys to lock them in place.

-As with locks, be sure to determine if your building code allows safety bars with locks before installing them.
+As with residential locks, be sure to determine if your building code allows safety bars with locks before installing them.
 Most safety bars have a mounting plate that enables the bar to be easily stored out of the way when not in use.
 When selecting a bar, be sure to choose one that’s light enough to be easy to operate, but not so light that it can be bent by someone applying force form the outside.
 Mounted properly, safety bars can prevent both horizontal and rotating motion of the door panel.
 Also, be sure to mount them so they can be seen by potential intruders.